n00mkrad/flowframes/README.md

 ## Running A Pytorch Implementation on Nvidia Ampere GPUs

-Ampere support is currently (Dec 2020) limited.
-The embedded Python runtime is not compatible with RTX 3000 cards.
-To enable compatiblity, [install Pytorch 1.7.1](https://pytorch.org/get-started/locally/) or newer on Python 3.8.x.
+The python runtime included in the "Full-RTX3000" package includes support for Ampere GPUs.
+If you want to use your own installation, [use Pytorch 1.7.1](https://pytorch.org/get-started/locally/) or newer on Python 3.8.x.

 Important: Ampere GPUs perform worse than they should on cuDNN 8.04 and older.
 If your cuDNN version is not >=8.05, you can manually update it by downloading it from Nvidia and replacing the DLLs in the torch folder.
-If you don't want to do that, you can wait until 8.05 is included in Pytorch.
+The embedded runtime already includes those files.